pettni/posipoly/README.md

 Collection of methods to efficiently create optimization problems over positive polynomials using Mosek as the underlying solver.

+**This toolbox is in an early development phase.
+Use at own risk; syntax will be unstable and bugs are likely plenty.**

 ## Installation

 ```